Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 San Diego is also located incredibly close to the Mexican border so many people take a day trip to Tijuana for some authentic Mexican food and a fun day out.

-Both Palm Springs and San Diego have great hotels however San Diego has a much wider range of places to stay.
+Both Palm Springs and San Diego have great hotels however I found that San Diego had a much wider range of places to stay.

 Accommodation In Palm Springs